valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

   The `AuditSearchService` class has been deprecated as it was not used for anything.

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

+* **OpenZaak module**
+  The OpenZaak module has been deprecated.
+The deprecated methods have been annotated with instructions on how to replace them.
+  In general: please use the available (Plugin) functionality from the ZWG modules.

 ## Known issues